 She spearheaded one of the earliest public labyrinths in Toronto in High Park in 2001.

 In 2003 when she published her book, Healing and Empowering the Feminine: A Labyrinth Journey, I drove to Toronto for the launch.

 Healing and Empowering the Feminine A Labyrinth Journey, Sylvia Shaindel Senensky, Chiron Publications, 2003,194 pp.

 In the book she “probes the inner depths of the labyrinth as a source of archetypal feminine energy—the womb, the cave, the domain of the Goddess, the core of the earth, the encounter with planned chaos and the consequences of the ignored shadow.
-Senensky draws on powerful personal experiences, the stories of women she has worked with as clients and workshop participants, and a rich literature of myth and fairy tale that includes Theseus and the Minotaur, Demeter and Persephone, Inanna, and Vassilissa the Beautiful.
-Poems and quotations also serve as examples.”
+Senensky draws on powerful personal experiences, the stories of women she has worked with as clients and workshop participants, and a rich literature of myth and fairy tale that includes Theseus and the Minotaur, Demeter and Persephone, Inanna, and Vassilissa the Beautiful.”

 “The Feminine is about process and relationship.
 It is about playing, experimenting, doing several things at once.
 It is not goal-oriented, although there may be a goal towards which we are heading.
 It is the process of getting to the goal that is all important.
 The twists and turns, the forward and backward movement of the labyrinth, the dancing between the quadrants, the act of allowing the unexpected to affect your journey, the still point at the center – that is static and containing while honouring the rhythms and movement of life and death – all form an exquisite portrayal of how Feminine energy manifests itself.”

-Many years later I had lost contact with Sylvia and tried to find her on the internet.
+I lost contact with Sylvia and many years later tried to find her on the internet.
 Her website was not to be found.
 She seemed to have disappeared.

 That day in the coffee shop I found out why.